Video Automation: 3 Ways to Automate your Video Creation

 Video automation is the process of using software to generate video content automatically.
 It differs from the traditional method of creating videos, which involves lots of manual and repetitive tasks.
 With video automation, all you need is a reusable video design and dynamic data, which can be presented through a spreadsheet, no-code tool, or via code.

 Let me give you an example.
 Imagine a real estate company wanting to showcase their listings on social media, of course, through videos.
 With each property having its own price, photos, and details, making all the videos by hand would take a lot of time.
 However, with video automation software, you create a video design once and input information about each property using one of the three methods.
-As a result, a unique video will be generated for each listing.
+As a result, a unique video will be generated for each listing:

 Now, let's see how this works.
 The video automation process starts with a template, serving as the blueprint for all videos.
 Within this template, you can specify which elements you wish to change in each video.
 This could include text, images, video clips, audio, colors, and more.